kg583/5MAT/6MAT/README.md

 ## Printing

-**Printing** a character results in its appearance in the next contents of the tape; it is only **output** to STDOUT at the end of the current lifetime if it appears before the first `\f` character.
+**Printing** a character results in its appearance in the next contents of the tape; it is only **output** to STDOUT at the end of the current lifetime if it appears after the last `\f` character.
 Printed characters cannot be overwritten or undone within a lifetime.

 #### `PRINA _I`
 Print `_I` as it appears, which may be a character or string variable.